 - Earthquake coverage only available in California and Arkansas.

 - Not the best insurer for people who do not do personal business online.

 - Not recommended for those who aren’t tech-savvy.

 |J.D.
 Power (out of 1,000)||870|

 Liberty Mutual: Best for Discounts

-Liberty Mutual has been in business for more than 110 years, and it offers exceptional products like auto, renters, and home and business insurance.
+Liberty Mutual has been in business for more than 110 years and offers exceptional products like auto, renters, and home and business insurance.

 The good news is that Liberty Mutual’s standard homeowners insurance policy covers hail damage.

-Liberty is best for covering hail because it has a hail action plan in addition to the standard coverage for hail for areas like Colorado where hail occur more frequently.
+Liberty is best for covering hail because it has a hail action plan in addition to the standard coverage for hail for areas like Colorado, where hail occurs more frequently.